Mompha knows fate on seized properties July 24

 Mompha pleaded not guilty and is out on bail.

-At the proceeding, prosecution counsel Rotimi Oyedepo invited the defendant’s uncle, Alhaji Ahmadu Mohammed, as the EFCC’s 10th witness.
+At Friday’s proceeding, prosecution counsel Rotimi Oyedepo invited the defendant’s uncle, Alhaji Ahmadu Mohammed, as the EFCC’s 10th witness.

 Ahmadu testified that he and one other person are directors at Ismalob Global Investment Ltd, but that Mompha was the sole signatory to the firm’s account.

-He averred the company, which was registered in 2015, was not licensed to carry out Bureau De Change services and that all its transactions were facilitated by Mompha.
+He averred that the company which was registered in 2015, was not licensed to carry out Bureau De Change services and that all its transactions were facilitated by Mompha.

 Ahmadu also told the court that his job was to buy the Euro equivalent of the money sent to Mompha and send back the cash to the recipient, on Mompha’s directives.